Aaroneld/GameOfLife/README.md

 -- Each cell with three neighbors becomes populated

+### Description

-This game is a type of cellular automation whereby cells in the grid are informed of the nature (state) of their environment and can make decisions based on that "knowledge" according to an a priori ruleset without outside interference.
-The Game of Life is Turing complete, and can be used to derived any currently known Turing Machine.
+Conway's Game of Life is a type of cellular automation* whereby cells arranged in a are informed of the nature (state) of their environment and can make decisions based on that "knowledge" according to an a priori ruleset without outside interference.
+The Game of Life is "Turing complete**", and can be used to derived any currently known [Turing Machine](https://simple.wikipedia.org/wiki/Turing_machine).

-This take on Conway's game attempts to add some flair to the whole experience whilst demonstrating a general method for implementing the managing of cellular automata and the printing of it to the screen using HTML canvas.
+<sub>*A cellular automaton is a collection of "colored" cells on a grid of specified shape that evolves through a number of discrete time steps according to a set of rules based on the states of neighboring cells.
+The rules are then applied iteratively for as many time steps as desired</sub>

+<sub>**Turing complete is a term used in computability theory to describe abstract machines, usually called automata.
+Such an automaton is Turing complete, if it can be used to emulate a Turing machine.
+It is also called computationally universal.
+Most modern programming languages are Turing-complete</sub>